 Don’t just throw away old glass bottles or aluminium cans.
 Instead, recycle them.
 Keep a recycle bin in your home to place old soda cans, paper, metal and plastic cups.
 Most urban areas have a recycling station in town.
 Try making more trips to the recycling station than to the landfill.

-Instead of buying cleaning solutions from market to unclog your drains, use baking soda and vinegar for your cleaning projects.
-Baking soda has countless uses and neither vinegar nor baking soda will hurt the environment.
-This way you can avoid all the bottles of cleaners and cans you use.
+Instead of buying cleaning solutions from the market to unclog your drains, use baking soda and vinegar for your cleaning projects.
+Baking soda has countless uses, and neither vinegar nor baking soda will hurt the environment.
+This way, you can avoid all the bottles of cleaners and cans you use.

-Composting is easy and natural process that takes remains of plants and kitchen waste and turns it into nutrient rich food which help your plants grow.
-Compost is organic materials that has been collected together and decomposed.
-Composting helps you recycle your kitchen waste and reduces the amount of that is sent to landfills that proves safe for the environment.
+Composting is an easy and natural process that takes remains of plants and kitchen waste and turns it into nutrient-rich food that help your plants grow.
+Compost is organic materials that have been collected together and decomposed.
+Composting helps you recycle your kitchen waste and reduce the amount of what is sent to landfills that proves safe for the environment.

 Take an old shopping bag with you while going out for shopping.
 An old shopping bag can replace hundreds of plastic bags that will end up in landfills.
 Use empty wine or beer bottles into lamps, oil and vinegar dispensers or send them to recycling centers as few of them may be recycled.

 Rechargeable batteries will save you money in the long run and keep disposable batteries out of landfills.
-Disposable batteries can prove very harmful for the environment as chemicals inside the batteries can leak.
+Disposable batteries can prove very harmful to the environment as chemicals inside the batteries can leak.